 Freedom S.N.
-Smith concentrates her practice in the areas of environmental insurance coverage, environmental and toxic tort litigation, product liability and general business litigation.
+Smith concentrates her practice in the areas of environmental insurance coverage, environmental and toxic tort litigation, product liability, asbestos and general business litigation.
 Freedom has experience litigating claims in both state and federal courts.

 Freedom has experience managing environmental liability in business transactions; hiring and working with environmental consultants to achieve client objectives; litigating cases for both public and private clients involving environmental clean-ups under a wide variety of regulatory programs, including CERCLA/SUPERFUND; and handling environmental insurance and coverage claims.
 She has worked with policyholders, carriers and regulatory agencies in resolving a variety of coverage matters, policyholder disputes, property and casualty coverage issues, insurance recovery, and bad faith actions, as well as co-authoring several environmental law survey article for publication in the Indiana Law Review.